LYRM protein: Complex III (Coenzyme Q : cytochrome c – oxidoreductase)

-ATP synthase (Complex V)
+Complex V (ATP synthase)

 FMC1 acts as an assembly factor for Complex V by stabilizing ATP12, a chaperone required for proper F_{1} assembly, particularly under elevated temperatures.
 Complex V synthesizes ATP from ADP and inorganic phosphate by harnessing the proton motive force generated by the electron transport chain through a rotary catalytic mechanism.
 It consists of an Fo domain embedded in the inner mitochondrial membrane that translocates protons, and a matrix-exposed F₁ domain where ATP synthesis occurs.
 Within the F₁ domain, the catalytic hexameric ring of alternating α- and β-subunits requires ATP12 for assembly, with FMC1 supporting ATP12 at elevated temperatures; without this, subunits are not incorporated properly and aggregate in the mitochondrial matrix.
-Although FMC1 belongs to the LYRM protein family, it lacks key residues of the LYRM motif, including leucine and phenylalanine, and cannot bind acylated ACP due to the missing hydrophobic tunnel.
-Nevertheless, it interacts with non-acylated ACP, enabling F_{1} domain assembly even when acetyl-CoA is limited.
+Although FMC1 belongs to the LYRM protein family, its function is independent of acylated mtACP, consistent with the absence of key residues of the LYR motif and a channel formed by its three α-helices that is not sufficiently hydrophobic.
+Nevertheless, FMC1interacts with unacylated mtACP, enabling F_{1} domain assembly even when acetyl-CoA is limited.
 This ensures that Complex V remains functional during metabolic stress, allowing it to operate in reverse and hydrolyze ATP to maintain the proton gradient required for protein import and other transport processes.

-Regulation

-While the network of LYRM proteins can bind with unacylated ACP (holo-ACP), they are only allosterically activated upon binding to the acylated form (acyl-ACP), to which they exhibit a higher affinity.
-Only upon this activation can they functionally interact with specific target proteins.
-ACP acylation is driven by the mitochondrial fatty acid synthesis (mtFAS) pathway in response to mitochondrial acetyl-CoA availability and is sensitive to perturbations in acetyl-CoA synthesis.
-When acyl-ACP levels are limited, the following prioritization is observed: mitochondrial translation is maintained, lipoic acid biosynthesis is reduced, and activation of LYRM proteins for ETC complex assembly is halted, establishing them as late-stage ETC assembly factors.
-ACP and mtFAS thus coordinate the activation of mitochondrial respiration in response to substrate availability.
-This enables the cells to increase their oxidative capacity when there is an excess of substrate and prevents the electron transport chain from running empty and subsequent formation of reactive oxygen species when there is a lack of substrate.
+Electron transfer flavoprotein function